 Many beginner guitar players tend to find changing from one guitar chord to another pretty hard.

-Playing beginners tunes one note at a time is pretty easy, forming chord shapes and memorizing them is not that hard either, (though this depends on what the chord is), but when it comes to change guitar chords: How do good guitar players manage to do that so fast, without even looking at their hands?
+Playing beginners tunes one note at a time is pretty easy, forming chord shapes and memorizing them is not that hard either, (though this depends on what the chord is), but when it comes to change guitar chords: How do better guitar players manage to do that so fast, without even looking at their hands?

 Well, since we’re changing from a number of notes to another at the same time, changing guitar chords is no doubt harder than playing “Twinkle Twinkle Little Star” or whatever easy tune you have been learning on guitar.